Holocaust Documentation & Education Center

-The Holocaust Documentation & Education Center, located at 303 N. Federal Highway, Dania Beach, Florida, was founded in 1980.
-The Center is raising funds to build the first South Florida Holocaust Museum, which will – uniquely for a museum of this type – serve both the Spanish- and the English-speaking public.
-After vacating its previous location, a three-story building at 2031 Harrison Street in Hollywood, Florida, it moved into its current location, a 25,000-square-foot facility, on September 28, 2016.
+The Holocaust Documentation & Education Center, located at 303 North Federal Highway, Dania Beach, Florida, was founded in 1980.
+The center is raising funds to build the first South Florida Holocaust museum, which will – uniquely for a museum of this type – serve both the Spanish- and the English-speaking public.
+After vacating its previous location, a three-story building at 2031 Harrison Street in Hollywood, Florida, it moved into its current location, a 25000 sqft facility, on September 28, 2016.

 Oral history

-The Center has conducted, for its Oral History collection, more than 2,500 interviews with Holocaust witnesses, and continues to conduct interviews.
-The interviews, recorded on video, are transcribed verbatim onto acid-free paper; the Center claims on its Web site that this is the only known collection with transcripts of each interview.
-At present (2017) the Center is in the process of digitizing and indexing the interviews.
+The center has conducted, for its oral history collection, more than 2,500 interviews with Holocaust witnesses, and continues to conduct interviews.
+The interviews, recorded on video, are transcribed verbatim onto acid-free paper; the center claims on its website that this is the only known collection with transcripts of each interview.
+As of 2017, the center is in the process of digitizing and indexing the interviews.

 Projected museum

-The architectural work for the Museum has been completed and fundraising is underway.
-The $10 million museum is being built in stages, as funding comes in, according to its 2017 President, Rositta Kenigsberg.
+The architectural work for the museum has been completed and fundraising is underway.
+The $10 million museum is being built in stages, as funding comes in, according to its 2017 president, Rositta Kenigsberg.
 The goal is to complete it by 2020.

-When completed, the museum will contain the following exhibits, according to its Web site:
+When completed, the museum will contain the following exhibits, according to its website: